aboutte/mcrouter-util/README.md

-To update the submodule reference:
+When folly or mcrouter src need to be updated

-git pull
+* git pull
-git submodule foreach git pull origin master
+* git submodule foreach git pull origin master
+* go into build-rpm.sh
+** update version number of fpm
+**